Lamar Sternad

-Lamar Sternad (born Justin Lamar Sternad on April 18, 1977) is an American former hotel administrator and a Democratic primary candidate for Florida's 26th congressional district.
+Lamar Sternad (born Justin Lamar Sternad on April 18, 1977) is an American hotel administrator and a former Democratic primary candidate for Florida's 26th congressional district.
 Incumbent freshman Republican Congressman David Rivera had qualified to run in the general election for District 26.

 Early life, education and career

 Sternad was born in Omaha, Nebraska, to James K. and Sandra J. Sternad.
 Sternad attended high school in Bellevue, Nebraska.
 He graduated from Miami Dade College in 2003.
 While attending college, Sternad worked as a hotel manager.
 He became part of an executive transition team assembled by Driftwood Hospitality, LLC to conduct a multi-million-dollar renovation and re-branding of an aging Dadeland-area hotel into a new boutique concept by Intercontinental Hotels Group.

 2012 Florida congressional campaign

 Sternad announced his candidacy in Cutler Bay, Florida on November 14, 2011.
 Sternad was one of many candidates who qualified to run on the ballot in the 2012 primary election for the U.S. House, representing Florida's newly drawn 26th District.